Build your first Supply Chain

 🔎 To view the details of a component, use 'tanzu supplychain component get'

-Use the -w/--wide flag to see a more detailed output including a inputs/outputs of each component.
+Use the -w/--wide flag to see more detailed output, including the inputs and outputs of each component.

 2. To get more information about each component on the cluster, use the tanzu supplychain component get command.
 For example, to get the information about the source-git-provider component, run: